 Frequently Asked Questions - FAQs

-For Australian orders, our website will accept Direct Deposit and PayPal.
+For Australian orders, our website will accept Credit/Debit Cards, Direct Deposit and PayPal.
 (Please note that cheques are no longer accepted.)

-For International orders, our website will only accept PayPal.
+For International orders, our website will accept Credit/Debit Cards and PayPal.

 Please note that the PayPal portal also accepts credit card even if you do not have to have a PayPal account.